 Homes are a very normal place to conduct lessons, although some music stores offer discounted rental spaces to teachers who encourage students to make on-site purchases.
 You can charge an average of $45 per hour, and at 40 hours per week, you will approach six figures annually.

-These businesses are accessible, digitally-driven avenues of income for entrepreneurs of all walks of life.
+These low-cost business ideas are accessible, digitally-driven avenues of income for entrepreneurs of all walks of life.
 The fact that they are run completely online keeps startup and ongoing costs low and allows their owners to keep incredibly flexible schedules.

 Studious, business-minded folks with an eye for marketing trends can do quite well through eBay sales.
 You’ll need to be well aware of your competition, what their prices are, and how to create compelling product offers through imagery and effective ad copy.